The Old English Rune Poem: A Translation

 29. The Grave is loathsome to every noble,

-when firmly the flesh begins,
+when soon the flesh begins,

 the corpse to cool, to choose the earth

-pale to its bed; the fruits fall,
+pale for its bed; the fruits fall,

 joys pass away, men fail.